Published on January 26, 2019

 One of the more common resistances I encounter with new clients is to the issue of drinking water.
 Many — dare I say, most — do not drink it on a regular basis, if at all.
-They drink plenty of coffee or tea and Diet Snapple (both hot or iced), and they think that’s water.
+They drink plenty of coffee or tea (both hot and cold) and diet beverages, and they think that’s water.
 It’s not.
-If coffee or tea was water, they’d be spelled w-a-t-e-r.
+If coffee or tea or “diet” liquids was water, they’d be spelled w-a-t-e-r.

-It’s not about giving up coffee or tea.
+It’s not about giving up coffee or tea or diet beverages.
 It’s about changing their habits, getting into the routine of drinking water — clear, unadulterated water.

 Water has major functions in the body, which is why we’re built with so much of it!

 Look at all the parts and processes of the body that need water just to operate at normal levels.
-Try to picture 100’s of elephants and zebras all drinking at the same watering hole!
+Try to picture 100’s of elephants, giraffes, and zebras all drinking at the same watering hole!
 If it wasn’t replenished by rain on a regular basis, the watering hole dries up.

 So, aside from what your body needs to operate efficiently, there’s also the water you lose all day long just by regular activity (and not including exercise or working out).
 All that water has to be replaced, and regularly!